Contact Us For More Information

 We usually can ship, with COVID the airlines have a limited schedule.

-Shipping is running between $400-$500 when available, this does include a travel crate, a vet check to fly, airfare and transportation to the airport.
+Shipping is running about $500, this does include a travel crate, a vet check to fly, airfare and transportation to the airport.

 You are more than welcome to come here and pick up your puppy in person